SimonLupart/disco-conv-splade/README.md

     config.out_dir="EXP/checkpoint_exp/top_out_hf/"
 ```

-You will also be able to run inference using different models available on HuggingFace, with the models with trained on TopiOCQA:
+You can also run inference using different models available on HuggingFace, with the models we trained on TopiOCQA:

 * `slupart/splade-disco-topiocqa-mistral`
 * `slupart/splade-disco-topiocqa-llama-mistral`